Saminameme/agent-261/docs/development.md

 4. (optional) Git/GitHub

 > [!NOTE]
-> I will be using clean VS Code, Conda and Docker Desktop in this example on MacOS.
+> I will be using clean VS Code, Conda and Docker Desktop in this example on macOS.

 ## Step 0: Install required software